zkpip/zkpip/docs/zkpip-roadmap-v1.md

 ## 1. Scope & Vision

-The Minimum Viable Standard (MVS v1.0) aims to deliver a stable foundation for ZK proof-bundle validation and developer adoption.
+The Minimum Viable Standard (MVS v1.0) aims to deliver a stable foundation for ZK proof-set validation and developer adoption.
 It includes baseline adapters, a CLI toolchain, and the first implementation of the **Light Seal** for verified proof batches.
 The focus is on simplicity, Ethereum relevance, and adoption readiness.